-According to Metabolic CEO and founder Eva Gladek, efforts are being made to share what has been learned.
-“One of the greatest things about Schoonschip is it has resulted in a largely replicable blueprint for the cutting edge of green building and how you can implement that into homes, and that is going to be made public,” she says.
+“One of the greatest things about Schoonschip is it has resulted in a largely replicable blueprint for the cutting edge of green building and how you can implement that into homes, and that is going to be made public,” says Eva Gladek, Metabolic CEO and founder.
 “I’m very happy the community has decided to share the knowledge we developed in this process.”

-For more details on the project, visit the Schoonschip website, and our summary of the floating community.
-To find out more about smart microgrids, contact Spectral process engineer Peter Van Duijn.
-For more on sustainable neighborhoods, reach out to our green building consultant Fanny Thibault.
+For more details on the Schoonschip project, visit their website, and our summary of the floating community.
+To find out more about smart microgrids, contact Spectral.
+For more on sustainable neighborhoods, reach out to our green building consultant Nico Schouten.